Bicalutamide: Chemistry

 Bicalutamide is a racemic mixture consisting of equal proportions of enantiomers (R)-bicalutamide (dextrorotatory) and (S)-bicalutamide (levorotatory).
 Its systematic name (IUPAC) is (RS)-N-[4-cyano-3-(trifluoromethyl)phenyl]-3-[(4-fluorophenyl)sulfonyl]-2-hydroxy-2-methylpropanamide.
 The compound has a chemical formula of C18H14F4N2O4S, a molecular weight of 430.373 g/mol, and is a fine white to off-white powder.

 The acid dissociation constant (pKa') of bicalutamide is approximately 12.
 It is a highly lipophilic compound (log P = 2.92).
 At 37 °C (98.6 °F), or normal human body temperature, bicalutamide is practically insoluble in water (4.6 mg/L), acid (4.6 mg/L at pH 1), and alkali (3.7 mg/L at pH 8).
 In organic solvents, it is slightly soluble in chloroform and absolute ethanol, sparingly soluble in methanol, and freely soluble in acetone and tetrahydrofuran.

 Bicalutamide is a synthetic and nonsteroidal compound which was derived from flutamide.
 It is a bicyclic compound (has two rings) and can be classified as and has variously been referred to as an anilide (N-phenylamide) or aniline, a diarylpropionamide, and a toluidide.
+The crystalline structure of bicalutamide is represented by a wide variety of conformation-dependent solid forms, including polymorphs, crystal solvates, co-crystals, and others.
+The developed structure of the aliphatic fragment promotes the formation of different conformers, thereby opening the potential for creating new solid forms with enhanced characteristics.
+For example, the bicalutamide solvate with DMSO demonstrated a concentration increase of up to 3.3 times compared to form I. A similar trend is observed for the metastable form II and the amorphous state, with concentrations of approximately 3.0 × 10−7 and 3.3 × 10−7 m.f., respectively, which are more than twice those of the stable form I.